Document downloads - Service charges in commercial property

 Service charges in commercial property

-- improve general standards and promote best practice, uniformity, fairness and transparency in the management and administration of services charges in commercial property
+Aimed at commercial property managers and occupiers in the UK, this 2nd edition professional standard promotes best practice, uniformity, fairness and transparency in the management and administration of service charges in commercial property.

-- provide guidance to solicitors, their clients (whether owners or occupiers) and managers of service charges in the negotiation, drafting, interpretation and operation of leases, in accordance with best practice.
+The document aims to help ensure that budgets and year-end certificates are issued in a timely manner and encourages a reduction in the causes of disputes (and where there are disputes, provide guidance on resolution).
+It provides guidance to solicitors, their clients (whether owners or occupiers) and managers of service charges in the negotiation, drafting, interpretation and operation of leases, in accordance with best practice.

 Service charge residential management code